cbonnalie/eco_journey/README.md

 # Eco Journey

-## Discover your next adventure

-### Created for TCSS 445 Summer 2024 by Christian Bonnalie, Jarvis Kampe, and Alvaro Valdez-Duran
+Created for UWT TCSS 445 by Christian Bonnalie, Jarvis Kampe, and Alvaro Valdez-Duran.